tripleee/SmokeDetector-wiki/Set-Up-and-Run-SmokeDetector.md

 * Create the EC2 instance ([launch a AWS instance tutorial](https://aws.amazon.com/getting-started/tutorials/launch-a-virtual-machine/))
   * Create an AWS account (address, verifiable phone number, and credit card required) and Sign-in to the AWS console.
   * Click "Launch Instance ->"
-  * Click "Select" for "Amazon Linux AMI 2018.03.0 (HVM), SSD Volume Type - ami-0cd3dfa4e37921605" (the first one in the list)
+  * Click "Select" for "Amazon Linux AMI 2018.03.0 (HVM), SSD Volume Type - ami-0cd3dfa4e37921605" (the first one in the Amazon Machine Image (AMI) list)
-    * You can pick any flavour of Linux you're familiar with, just remember to substitute installation commands for the correct package manager.
+    * You can pick any flavor of Linux you're familiar with, just remember to substitute installation commands for the correct package manager.
+For example, the above version of Linux uses `yum`.
+Other versions may use `apt-get`, `rpm`, etc. In addition, other versions of Linux may already have versions of some of the packages installed in the commands below, or may be missing yet other packages.
+The commands listed below were only tested in the AMI mentioned above. <!-- Other than being the first AMI in the list and a very basic Linux install, there's really nothing special about the AMI selected above.
+It is the one with which the commands below have been tested, so if you change this choice, then please test and/or change the commands listed below.
+If you do change the AMI mentioned above, it's a good idea to keep it to one that's eligible for the AWS Free Tier and one that permits per-second billing, rather than per-hour billing.-->
   * Click "Review and Launch"
   * Click "Launch"
   * Create a public key pair, or use one you've previously created.